+The Level of Service Definitions are provided in Table S-4.
 On surface streets, many intersections in the PSA carry upwards of 4,000 vehicles during their busiest hour, with many of these located on Figueroa and Flower Sts.
-Some of worst LOS ratings occur at some of the narrow intersections along 2nd St., and the only intersection with a rating of LOS F is a 1st and Alameda Sts.
+Some of worst LOS ratings occur at some of the narrow intersections along 2nd St., but the only intersection with a rating of LOS F is at 1st and Alameda Sts.
 By 2030, two additional intersections are expected to deteriorate to LOS F in the absence of one of the Regional Connector build alternatives.
-The following tables summarize the levels of service recently observed in the PSA.
+The following tables (Figure S-5 and Figure S-6) summarize the levels of service recently observed (2007) in the PSA.